January's weed of the month is Poa annua (aka annual poa grass or annual bluegrass), a weed in the grass family.

 - Pre-emergent herbicide is the best control (post-emergent herbicide treatment is not very effective).
 Come by for products or check out our new Lawn Coach subscription.

-- Annual bluegrass proliferates in compacted and/or wet areas, so if you have an annual bluegrass problem, consider aerification in the spring after your lawn has greened up.
+- Annual bluegrass proliferates in compacted and/or wet areas, so if you have an annual bluegrass problem, consider aerification and topdressing with compost in the spring after your lawn has greened up.
 This practice will reduce the problem for the next year.

 - The healthier and denser your turf, the less annual bluegrass you'll have.

-How to Deal with Poa annua in Tall Fescue Lawns
+How to Get Rid of Poa annua in Tall Fescue Lawns

 Poa annua in Tall Fescue lawns is particularly tricky to get rid of because annual poa starts germinating on its own free will at the same time people are investing time and money in reseeding their Tall Fescue lawns.
 Since the reseeding is going on, it's simply not safe to spread pre-emergent herbicides because that would inhibit the Tall Fescue seeds from germinating too.
 It's a frustrating place to find oneself.